 The second part of the test takes a wide distribution of known malware and adds variations designed to evade detection.
-We've listed the ransomware families used in Hackers vs. Targets on page 9.
+We've listed the ransomware families used in Attack Details on page 8.
 We sent each of these ransomware payloads directly to target systems using realistic techniques, such as through email social engineering attacks.
 This is a full but short attack chain.
 In this part of the test, we ensure any protection features are enabled in the product.